Quantifying Data Augmentation for LiDAR based 3D Object Detection: Related Work

 The earliest works in this line of work include MV3D~\cite{MV3D}, PIXOR~\cite{PIXOR} and AVOD~\cite{AVOD}.
 They all divide the 3D space into a voxel grid.
-Then they use hand-crafted features (e.g. point count per voxel) and hand-crafted neighborhood features (e.g. maximum point count per pillar).
-In the end, they have a 3D Tensor of neighborhood features $(x, y, c)$ and apply regular 2D convolutions on them.
+Then they use hand-crafted features (\eg point count per voxel) and hand-crafted neighborhood features (\eg maximum point count per pillar).
+In the end, they have a 3D tensor of neighborhood features $(x, y, c)$ and apply regular 2D convolutions on them.
 The drawback of these methods mostly lies in the hand-crafted feature design.

+PointNet~\cite{PointNet} laid the foundations for many applications, not just for 3D Object Detection.
+Their work can also be applied to point cloud Classification, Part Segmentation and Semantic Segmentation.
+The main reason their work is so applicable to multiple domains is because its architecture is relatively lightweight, yet highly efficient and effective, it can process up to one million points per second.

 VoxelNet~\cite{VoxelNet} is one of the seminal works in the area of 3D Object Detection, as a first, this work presents a 3D Object Detection pipeline in an end-to-end fashion without any hand-crafted features.
-They apply a PointNet-like~\cite{PointNet} architecture to every individual voxel leading to a 4D Tensor $(x, y, z, c)$.
-Then they perform 3D convolutions to consolidate the $z$-dimension and get a 3D Tensor $(x, y, c')$.
-Only then they utilize a region proposal network (RPN) based on 2D convolutions.
+They apply a PointNet-like~\cite{PointNet} architecture to every individual voxel leading to a 4D tensor $(x, y, z, c)$.
+Then they perform computationally intensive 3D convolutions to consolidate the $z$-dimension, yielding a 3D tensor $(x, y, c')$.
+After this consolidation step, they only use computationally much cheaper 2D convolutions to generate and regress their region proposals.

-Another significant contribution to the area of LiDAR based 3D Object Detection is SECOND~\cite{SECOND}, they were able speed up the bottleneck of earlier works, the 3D convolutions, by implementing a sparse 3D convolution layer.

-Based on their code-base, PointPillars~\cite{PointPillars} gets entirely rid of the $z$-dimension by only dividing the 3D space into pillars instead of voxels.
+Another significant contribution to the area of LiDAR based 3D Object Detection is SECOND~\cite{SECOND}, they were able speed up the bottleneck of earlier works: 3D convolutions, by proposing sparse 3D convolutions.
+Building on top of~\cite{SECOND}, PointPillars~\cite{PointPillars} gets entirely rid of the $z$-dimension by dividing the 3D space into pillars instead of voxels.
 This change by itself gives a 10-100x speed-up compared to VoxelNet~\cite{VoxelNet}.
 Additionally, to further speed up the novel encoder, they process each pillar only using a single $1x1$ convolution + max-pooling layer instead of a more complex PointNet-like~\cite{PointNet} architecture.
-In the end, their final encoder only needs 1.3ms (instead of 190ms in VoxelNet~\cite{VoxelNet}).